jcppman/jcppman.github.io/src/contents/cv.md

 the reflection mechanism of JAVA

 ##### Distributed Gas Monitoring System

-This is a personal project for spending spare time during my military service, sold to MDK Medical Equipments later.
-The system is deployed on Kaohsiung E-Da Hospital.
-The air pressure monitoring device is an AT8051 powered chipboard with pressure sensors.
-The device can be attached on gas suppliers and exchange system, they would send the present values and parameters via RS-485 to a sub-hub.
-The sub-hub will send aggregated data to the server via TCP/IP.
-After the data is received by the server, it could be observed by administrators on the web application.

 - Keywords: internet of things; embaded system; single page application;
 - Duration: 2011/08 - 2012/07